LPPDE Europe 2017, Paris, France

 Jean-Claude was the sponsor for the lean PD initiative and he is now Goodyear President EMEA.
 Jean-Claude will bring a very unique perspective about starting lean in PD and then using the results to run the business

-- Michael Ballé [Author and Consultant] will reflect on lean product development in the digital age.
+- Michael Ballé [Author and Consultant] Lean Product Development in the Digital Age.More info

 Parallel Track 1: The Story Of